zenorocha/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/user-guide/web-content-articles/adding-a-basic-web-content-article.md

-# Adding Web Content Articles
+# Adding a Basic Web Content Article

-Web content is the most practical method of creating content to Users in DXP.
-Once they are created, web content articles can be displayed through widgets on pages, or on special [display pages](https://help.liferay.com/hc/en-us/articles/360029133291-Creating-Display-Page-Templates) designed specifically to display the content.
+Web content is one of the most practical and essential methods for creating site content in DXP.
+Web content articles can be displayed through widgets on pages, or on special [display pages](https://help.liferay.com/hc/en-us/articles/360029133291-Creating-Display-Page-Templates) designed specifically to display the content.

 All web content articles are based on a structure that defines the fields available to it. <!-- TODO: See the [Introduction to Web Content Structures](../web-content-structures/introduction-to-web-content-structures.md) for more information.--> DXP provides one default structure out-of-the-box, _Basic Web Content._ The steps below will use this default structure.